Last Updated on February 5, 2024 by Kelly

 Important Information: Before your trip, make sure that you’re familiar with the border crossing and customs process.
 For most people, a passport and/or other relevant travel documents will be necessary.
 Check the Government of Canada’s Entry Requirements.

 Bussing to Vancouver is the most affordable option if you don’t have your own vehicle.
 Cantrail Coach Lines is currently running busses from Seattle to Vancouver BC.
-(You can read more about using their services here.)
-They report an estimated travel time of a little less than 4 hours from downtown Seattle to Vancouver BC.
-(At the time of this writing, I found roundtrip ticket fares for $80 USD.
+It typically takes about 4 hours from downtown Seattle to Vancouver BC.
+(At the time of this writing, I found roundtrip ticket fares for $90 CAD.
 I’m sure these fares are subject to change, so be sure to check their website for the most current information.)